When is the Farm open?

 What can I do on the Farm?

-You can visit and feed the animals, enjoy healthy home-cooked and local produce in our cafe and join in workshops, watch experts at work at our Rural Arts Centre or take in an exhibition.
-There are special visits from musicians and yoga classes: keep an eye on the website for details.
+You can visit and feed the animals, enjoy healthy home-cooked and local produce in our cafe and join in workshops, and watch crafts people at work at our Rural Arts Centre.
+There are often special events such as talks on food and farming issues and seasonal celebrations for all the family.

 Popular courses to date have included keeping urban chickens, permaculture, mushroom-growing, solar-panel construction and a guide being published for writers.